Fabric Studio · Invite-Only Beta

 Review your Pattern, then run

-Review the Pattern in the Process Map.
-This is exactly what Engine will execute.
+Review the workflow in the Process Map.
 When ready, click Run.
-Studio submits to Engine and opens the live execution panel.
-Two progress bars show overall pipeline progress and per-task sub-steps in real time.
-Logs stream with step labels as each container completes.
+Studio submits to Engine and opens the live execution panel, where progress and logs stream in real time as each step completes.

 08